How to Plan for a School Greenhouse

 Many agriculture and science teachers use greenhouses for biology labs, hydroponics, soil testing, environmental monitoring and data collection, and plant care instruction.
 Greenhouses also support cross-curricular learning in business, math, art, and even culinary programs.
 School greenhouses can also be an asset for students in extracurricular organizations such as Future Farmers of America (FFA), 4-H, or Future Business Leaders of America (FBLA).

-Institutional greenhouses provide year-round learning, support STEM and agriculture programs, encourage environmental awareness, and can even supply produce to cafeterias.
+School greenhouses provide year-round learning, support STEM and agriculture programs, encourage environmental awareness, and can even supply produce to cafeterias.
 They bring curriculum to life and foster student engagement.

 There is no one-size-fits-all approach for an educational greenhouse.
 Smaller K-12 schools often need something under 1,000 sq. feet, such as a 20’ x 48’, while larger institutions or universities may want a gutter-connected system with room to expand.
 No matter your space, budget, and program goals – Rimol will help bring your vision to life.